 During the Away Day, results from the assessment became a powerful communication tool.
 Leadership was able to identify gaps and opportunities across the business and directly engage with employees to further explore them to decipher the underlying meaning of values (the top three being Team Work, Altruism and Adaptability) and their impact on business strategy.

 We found that the consistency of company core values was excellent.
-We were also able to identify subtle differences across the business that the team could explore further, to create an even more effective business strategy and engaged workforce.
+We were also able to identify subtle differences across the departments that teams explored further, to create an even more effective business strategy and engaged workforce.

 A set of rules and behaviours allowing to experience the company culture

 Tangerine committee was able to set up a set of ‘commandments’ that translated their core values into relateable behaviours.